punk-security/dnsReaper/README.md

   --cloudflare-token CLOUDFLARE_TOKEN
                         Required

+digitalocean:
+  Scan multiple domains by fetching them from Digital Ocean

+  --do-api-key DO_API_KEY
+                        Required
+  --do-domains DO_DOMAINS
+                        Optional

 file:
-  Read domains from a file, one per line
+  Read domains from a file (or folder of files), one per line

   --filename FILENAME   Required